DimensionSoftware/generator-shopify-express/README.md

  * Yeoman is a person with feelings and opinions, but is very easy to work with.
  * Yeoman can be too opinionated at times but is easily convinced not to be.
  * Feel free to [learn more about Yeoman](http://yeoman.io/).

+### TODO

+* Remove whatever it is that requires bower.
+* Trim even more fat from [shopify-node-app](https://github.com/Shopify/shopify-node-app) example.
+* Make SQLStrategy work out of the box or replace it with something that will work without hacks.

 ## License